exercism/r/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## 5. Check the size of the stack

-Check whether the size of the stack is equal to `stackSize` or not.
+Check whether the size of the stack is equal to `stack_size` or not.

 ```R
 stack <- c(3, 2, 6, 4, 8)